aekaplan/aekaplan.github.io/_posts/2013-04-05-color-theory.markdown

 title: Color Theory
 date: April 5, 2013
 ---
-##Color is a great way to make your website beautiful while enhancing its usability.
+Color is a great way to make your website beautiful while enhancing its usability.

 Color plays an important role in design in general.
-However, you have to be more mindful of color when you use it on the web, as there are a lot of <a href="/usability-testing" target="_blank">usability</a> problems that can arise from its misuse.
+However, you have to be more mindful of color when you use it on the web, as there are a lot of usability problems that can arise from its misuse.

 I won't get too scientific, as I want to keep this relevant to web design.
 Let's go over some of the basics of color theory.